 Approximately two-thirds of all movements of empty containers arise from structural trade imbalances.
 Some countries, such as China, export more than they import – as a result, carriers must reposition their empty containers to these countries.
 The remaining one-third of repositioning costs relate to carrier-specific inefficiencies that include:

-Revenue generation: Carriers allocate their boxes to maximize their profits, not necessarily the economic opportunities of their customers.
-They often reposition their empty containers back to Asian export markets instead of waiting for the availability of an export load.
-For instance, while a container could take 3 to 4 weeks in the hinterland to be loaded and brought back to the port and earning an income of about $800, the same time can be used to reposition the empty container to across the Pacific and generate a return income of $3000.
+Revenue generation: Shipping lines often reposition their empty containers back in Asian export markets instead of waiting for the availability of an export load.
+It could take the shipping line several weeks to find a new customer, load the container and bring it back to the port to earn profits of approximately $800.
+Instead, carriers reposition the empty container across the Pacific and generate a profit of $3000.

 Manufacturing and leasing costs: If the costs of manufacturing new containers, or leasing existing units, are cheaper than repositioning them, then an accumulation can happen.
 Inversely, higher manufacturing or leasing costs may increase empty container repositioning.
 Sometimes, it is even cheaper to sell containers in surplus locations and buy new units in Asia.

 Head-Haul volume: Sales teams contribute to a high number of unused containers by focusing on increasing head-haul volume rather than optimizing container flows.
 In a highly competitive shipping market and due to demanding customers, salesforce concentrate on container availability to sell units to the customer!
 A high head-haul volume increases storage costs and the costs of ownership per container you want to have as a reserve is estimated to be at around $0.5 – 1 per dry container per day.